ghgemmer/Halloween/README.md

 producing at least 144 oz-in of torque.
 I chose a servo that had a stall torque of at least twice that to be on the safe side to not stress the servo and still provide for a decent lifting arm speed.
 The GoBilda servos I used are spec'd at
 300 oz-in (stall torque), 0.20sec/60 degrees no load speed at 6 volts and 350 oz-in, 0.17 sec/60 degrees no load speed at 7.4 volts supply.
-So I ran the servos at 7.4 volts to get the most torque possible and thus had 350/144 = 2.43 times the needed torque.
+So I ran that arm pitch servo at 7.4 volts to get the most torque possible and thus had 350/144 = 2.43 times the needed torque.

 Note that the speed of a servo is spec'd at no load, but when a load/force is applied to the servo it reduces/or adds to the total torque that is applied to the arm to accelerate the arms mass, and thus reduces